Last update Dec. 2, 2022

 Although in some published series no breastfeeding problems have been found (Jewell 2019), after breast augmentation surgery with silicone or saline implants there is an increased risk of insufficient breastfeeding (Marcacine 2018), so the incidence of exclusive breastfeeding is lower (Cheng 2018, Schiff 2014, Andrade 2010, Zuckerman 2010), which implies having competent support for breastfeeding mothers with breast implants.
 (Roberts 2015)

 The factors involved are multiple:

-Rare complications are: galactorrhea that is usually treatable and transient, galactocele, prosthesis rotation, seroma and excessive inflammation in the post-natal period (Zolotykh 2019, Basile 2015, Irkoren 2013, Meggiorini 2013, Yang 2012, Ayestaray 2012, Tung 2011, Chun 2009).
+Rare complications are galactorrhea, which is usually transient and treatable, galactoceles, rotation of the prosthesis, seroma, and excessive postpartum inflammation.
+(Zolotykh 2019, Basile 2015, Irkoren 2013, Meggiorini 2013, Yang 2012, Ayestaray 2012, Tung 2011, Chun 2009)